Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-costs.md

 ## Stack Cost Management Options

+To enable these options, follow [Update the Stack instructions](./hubs-cloud-aws-updating-the-stack.html).

 - Enable **Auto-Pause Database**.
 On by default for Personal and settable by Enterprise.
 - Toggle **Offline mode** to "Online" to "Offline" manually.
 Your EC2 and database costs will be \$0/hour when you've turned your servers off.
 - Set **Account Monthly Database Budget**